How to Make Your Own Brine Shrimp Hatchery

 Article and photos: Mike Hellweg

 The incredible amount of energy packed into brine shrimp makes them the single most important food item in the worldwide tropical fish industry.
 Without them, we likely would not have the aquaculture industry that we have today.
-Almost every fish farm and nearly every home fish breeder uses newly hatched brine shrimp to help get their larval fish to a good start.
+Almost every fish farm and nearly every home fish breeder use newly hatched brine shrimp to help get their larval fish to a good start.
 Newly hatched brine shrimp are often the difference between success and failure with raising fish larvae, known in the aquarium hobby as “fry.”

 While some aquarists inexplicably dispute their usefulness, the simple fact is that newly hatched brine shrimp have been used successfully by many generations of fish breeders for the past 80 years.
 The aquaculture industry uses tons of brine shrimp eggs every year.
 This would be a waste of time and money if it didn’t work.
 The fact is that feeding newly hatched brine shrimp to fish works.

 Brine shrimp eggs are actually cysts.
 These cysts are an amazing adaptation to a harsh environment.
-They can withstand years of high heat, desiccation and freezing cold.
+They can withstand years of high heat, desiccation, and the freezing cold.
 When the waters return, they burst forth into life within a few hours of being rehydrated.
 About 80 years ago, aquarists began gathering, drying and storing them in containers until needed.
 These humble beginnings evolved into the brine shrimp industry aquarists know today.

 When the cysts become wet, they begin to swell with water.
 After about 18 to 24 hours at 78 degrees Fahrenheit, they begin to hatch.
 Larval shrimp look nothing like adults and are called nauplii.
-They have a single eye, no mouth and no anus; so they do not eat and cannot process food.
+They have a single eye, no mouth, and no anus; so they do not eat and cannot process food.
 But they are packed with energy: proteins, highly unsaturated fatty acids, enzymes and more.
 All of these just happen to be what larval fish need to help them off to a good start.

 During the first 12 or so hours of life (called Instar 1), nauplii use this stored energy.
 They are attracted to light, so they begin swimming near the surface of the water and preparing for their first molt.
 Immediately after the first molt, the nauplii take in water and swell up before the chitin in their shells hardens.
 This is the way all crustaceans grow.
 At this point, they are known as Instar 2, and they have a mouth and anus, so they can begin eating.
-Their diet is exactly the same as that of the adults, consisting of microscopic free-floating algae, bacteria and even some detritus, though algae makes up the vast majority of their diet.
+Their diet is exactly the same as that of the adults, consisting of microscopic free-floating algae, bacteria, and even some detritus, though algae make up the vast majority of their diet.
 Over the next several days, they molt up to 10 more times before finally reaching adult size and form.

 This basic knowledge tells us a few things about caring for and using brine shrimp nauplii as food for our fish.
 First and foremost, the best thing to do is use them quickly after they hatch while they are still packed with energy.
 The longer we wait to use them after hatching, the more energy the nauplii use up.
 They cannot eat in their first stage, so there is no benefit to feeding them.
 After the first molt, while still nutritious, they are drained of most of their initial supply of fatty acids and need to be fed (or “enriched”) before feeding them to our fish.
-Also, at this stage they are considerably larger, and our fry may not be able to eat them.
+Also, at this stage, they are considerably larger, and our fry may not be able to eat them.

 In addition, newly hatched brine shrimp are attracted to light.
 We can use a small light bulb outside the hatch container to attract the nauplii to a single area of the hatch container and gather them all up without getting too many shells or unhatched eggs mixed in with the shrimp.

-Hatching brine shrimp is easy.
+How to Hatch Hatching brine shrimp is easy.
 I started when I was only 9 or 10 years old back in the early 1970s, and I have been hatching and feeding brine shrimp nauplii almost every day since.
 I started with a simple nonaerated hatching dish that was popular at the time, but I’ve since learned that aeration greatly increases the chances of success.
 I use two hatchers made from 2-liter soda bottles that I made more than 20 years ago, but I realize this is overkill for most folks with only one or two aquariums and an occasional need for newly hatched brine shrimp, so what I describe in the paragraph “Making a Half-Liter Hatcher” is making a simple hatcher from water bottles.
 There are likely nearly as many methods of hatching brine shrimp as there are aquarists who do so.
 What I describe next is how I do it.
 This method is foolproof and has stood the test of time.
+What You’ll Need

 - Commercial unit or homemade brine shrimp hatcher